ryanrolds/presentations/slides/cicd.md

 * ➖ More tools and maintenance 🧰
 * ➖ Requires DevOps skillset 👩‍💻
 * ➕ Smaller changes, fewer bugs, faster feedback 🏎️
-* ➕ Developer cadence 🏃
+* ➕ Stop repetative non-cognative things 😴
-* ➕ Everyone can ship code 🚢
+* ➕ Everyone can ship 🚢

 ???
 CI requires additional tools and the skillset to maintain them.
-CI/CD allows teams to ship more than once a day.
 The changes are smaller and easier to rollback.
-Developers can shift code as fast as they can build confidence.
+Developers can ship code as fast as they can build confidence.
+If it's repetative and non-cognative, don't do it.
 No longer is there one person with specifcal access to deploy.

 ---